Bonifay, Florida: History

-Bonifay was founded in 1882 when the Pensacola and Atlantic Railroad was built across the Florida Panhandle, and was named by P&A executive W. D. Chipley for Frank Bonifay, member of a prominent family who had a brickmaking factory in Pensacola, where the P&A was headquartered.
+Bonifay was founded in 1882 when the Pensacola and Atlantic Railroad was built across the Florida Panhandle, and was named by P&A executive W. D. Chipley for Frank Bonifay, member of a prominent family who had a brick-making factory in Pensacola where the P&A was headquartered.
 Frank Bonifay bought a stake in the P&A, which in 1891 was merged into the Louisville and Nashville Railroad, which after several more mergers became part of CSX Transportation in 1986.

+It was officially incorporated as a municipality in 1886, as the "Town of Bonifay", and was reincorporated as the City of Bonifay in 1921.

 Geography

-Bonifay is located in southeastern Holmes County at (30.791, –85.681).
+Bonifay is located in southeastern Holmes County.

-U.S. Route 90 runs through the southern part of the downtown area, leading east 9 mi to Chipley and west 8 mi to Caryville.
-Interstate 10 passes through the southern edge of town, with access from Exit 112 (Florida State Road 79).
+U.S. Route 90 (US-90) runs through the southern part of the downtown area, leading east 9 mi to Chipley and west 8 mi to Caryville.
+Interstate 10 (I-10) passes through the southern edge of town, with access from Exit 112–Florida State Road 79 (SR 79).
 I-10 leads east 91 mi to Tallahassee and west 105 mi to Pensacola.
 SR 79 (Waukesha Street) connects I-10 and US-90 and passes through the center of Bonifay, leading north 13 mi to Esto and south 12 mi to Vernon.

 According to the United States Census Bureau, the city has a total area of 10.7 km2, of which 0.2 sqkm, or 1.73%, are water.